KostaKat/KostaKat/README.md

 I am open to collaborating on projects that focus on leveraging AI and computer vision to solve humanitarian challenges.
 Feel free to reach out through [LinkedIn](https://www.linkedin.com/in/kostakat) or email!

----

-This README offers a structured, focused look into your technical skills and interests, while also making your projects stand out.
-It highlights humanitarian AI as your primary interest, while still allowing room for your technical achievements in computer vision and self-supervised learning.
-Let me know if you would like any changes or additional details added!